dabeaz/cpython_hack/README.rst

 - Day 22 (7/02/2020).
 No, it's not slow if you can't profile it.
 - Day 23 (7/03/2020).
 Grab bag.
 Removed optparse, pwd, grp, resource, nis, and others.
 - Day 24 (7/04/2020).
 Thrashed threading.
 And some other things.
+- Day 25 (7/05/2020).
+Dismantled distutils.
+And most of the standard library.

+Now what?
+Still 75 days to go...

 Copyright and License Information
 ---------------------------------